masked-user/PythonScript_Executor/README.md

 Since Cloud Run **explicitly strips away** the Linux capabilities (`CAP_SYS_ADMIN`, `CAP_SYS_CHROOT`, etc.) that nsjail needs, any attempt to start a new namespace or remap users will immediately fail.

-#### Recommended Deployment Approach
+#### Deployment Approach
 - **Not using Cloud Run (or other serverless/container-only offerings)** because of the above limitations.
-- **Instead:** deploy on a **Google Compute Engine VM**, where we have full control over Linux capabilities and can run nsjail in "privileged" mode to safely sandbox arbitrary Python scripts.
+- **Instead:** Deploy on a **Google Compute Engine VM**, where we have full control over Linux capabilities and can run nsjail in "privileged" mode to safely sandbox arbitrary Python scripts.

 ### Google Compute Engine